sirbor/blog/content/posts/ai-art.md

 - Physical ink artists thinking digital art is not real
 - Portrait painters claiming photography is not real art

+> [!Warning]
-> NOTE: If this isn't the case someone DM me let me know.
+> If this isn't the case someone DM me let me know.
 I may just be too used
-> to the toxicity in the tech community and assuming other communities have
+> to the toxicity in the tech community and am assuming other communities have
 > similar issues.

 And that brings us to